h3poteto/megalodon-rs/README.md

 ```

 ## License
-The software is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The software is available as open source under the terms of the [Apache Licnese 2.0](https://www.apache.org/licenses/LICENSE-2.0).